South East London Lease Extension - Free Consultation

 Increase your lease and increase your South East London property value

-It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 35 years left, the residence will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an additional 90 years added to any lease with more than 45 years left, the residence will be worth the same as a freehold for decades to come.

 Lender Requirement